Primary and secondary legislation: Civil law jurisdictions

+In Spain the primary legislation is composed of laws and organic laws.
+Organic laws are those which expand upon constitutionally-delegated matters, for instance electoral law.
+The government can also create laws, called decree-law (Decreto-Ley), for urgent matters and are restricted on what they can do.
+Decree-laws must be approved within a month by the Cortes Generales.
+The secondary legislation is called a legislative decree (Decreto legislativo); it can only delegate on the government for a given topic, within a time limit and only once.

 European Union

 Each member state of the European Union (EU) has its own laws, but EU law takes primacy in certain circumstances.
-The EU Treaties are the EU’s primary legislation.
+The EU Treaties are the EU's primary legislation.
 These include the founding treaty, the 1957 Treaty of Rome, and all subsequent treaties, such as the Maastricht Treaty, Nice Treaty, and Lisbon Treaty.
-Secondary legislation is enacted under the Treaties, taking various forms and can be either legislative or non-legislative.
+Secondary legislation is enacted under the treaties, taking various forms and can be either legislative or non-legislative.

 The forms include binding regulations, directives, decisions, and non-binding recommendations and opinions: